 The second type of police officer merely looks at the messages on the phone, verifies that more than one message was sent and includes in his report that the complainant was “annoyed”.
 In other words, he does no investigation and sends the case on to the DA for filing.
 Sadly, these cases often get filed and are either dismissed or wind up in trial.

 I have tried several of these cases and one of them only involved four total messages.
-My client sent these messages to his mother.
-The prosecution seemed to be enamored with the party’s back-story, whose relationship had clearly soured through the years.
-However, the back-story is only relevant if the intent of the repeated messaging was to annoy, etc. By any standard, I’m not sure how the prosecution thought that four messages in one 24 hour period could show an intention to annoy, no matter what was said.
+My client sent these messages to her mother.
+The prosecution seemed to be enamored with the party's back-story, whose relationship had clearly soured through the years.
+However, the back-story is only relevant if the intent of the repeated messaging was to annoy, etc. By any standard, I'm not sure how the prosecution thought that four messages in one 24 hour period could show an intention to annoy, no matter what was said.
 The jury agreed and acquitted my client.

 I think that police and prosecutors are both confused by the element of the offense that requires that the repeated communications be sent “in a manner reasonably likely” to annoy, harass, alarm, abuse, torment or embarrass.
 They focus on the complainant's specific annoyance without determining what a reasonable person would objectively consider annoying.